 If someone is having a severe allergic reaction, it is vital that they receive an adrenaline injection.
-If they have their own adrenaline, this must be given as soon as a severe reaction is suspected to be occurring and an ambulance must be called immediately.
-If the patient is alone or is unable to self-administer, the adrenaline should be administered first then an ambulance should be called immediately after.
+If they have their own adrenaline auto-injector (AAI), this must be given as soon as a severe reaction is suspected to be occurring and an ambulance must be called.
+The adrenaline should be administered first and an ambulance should be called immediately afterwards.

 - Try to ensure that a person suffering an allergic reaction remains as still as possible

-- Preferably they should be lying down and if they are feeling weak, dizzy or appear pale and sweating their legs should be raised
+- Preferably they should be lying down.
+If they are feeling weak, dizzy or appear pale and sweating their legs should be raised

 - When dialling 999, say that the person is suffering from anaphylaxis (anna-fill-axis)